ortelius/emporous-go/README.md

     "fish2": "subdir1/fish2.jpg"
 }
 ```
 4. Create a dataset-config.yaml outside of the content directory that references the relative paths from within the content directory to each file.
-Add user defined key value pairs as subkeys to the `section`.
+Add user defined key value pairs as subkeys to the `annotations`section.
 Each file should have as many attributes as possible.
-Groupings can be created by using the `*` wildcard.
+Multiple files can be referenced by using the `*` wildcard.

 Example dataset-config.yaml:
 ```
 kind: DataSetConfiguration
 apiVersion: client.uor-framework.io/v1alpha1
 files:
-  file: fish.jpg
+  - file: fish.jpg
     attributes:
       animal: fish
       habitat: ocean
       size: small
       color: blue
-  file: level1/file.txt
+  - file: subdir1/file.txt
     attributes:
       fiction: true
       genre: science fiction
+  - file: *.jpg
+    attributes:
+      custom: customval

 ```
 5. Run the UOR client build command referencing the dataset config, the content directory, and optionally push to a registry location.